GDQuest/website/content/open-source/guidelines/godot-gdscript/index.md

 Typically, returning `bool` values like this in order to validate a successful execution is a decent idea. _So keep in mind once more, these are just guidelines!_

-4. The following is potentially an interesting concept, but it isn't as important as the ones above: unify the signals signature.
-What this means is to declare signals like this: `signal walked(msg)` where `msg: Dictionary`.

-At the moment, there isn't a way to enforce the type on signal parameters even with static typed GDScript, i.e. the following isn't valid: `signal walked(msg: Dictionary)`.
-But we could generally impose on ourselves to use signals only with a `Dictionary` type.

-This has some advantages and disadvantages.
-The primary disadvantage is that static typed GDScript won't be as helpful since `Dictinoary` is a bag of mixed data types essentially.

-On the other hand, the advantage is that we can have one single entry for all signals within a node.
-In some top level node we might have:

-{{< highlight gdscript >}}
-func connect_signals() -> void:
-  dialog_system.connect("next_pressed", party, "_on_signal")
-  quest_system.connect("quest_finished", party, "_on_signal")
-  quest_system.connect("quest_canceled", party, "_on_signal")
-  board.connect("encountered", party, "_on_signal")
-{{< / highlight >}}

-While `Party` would implement the connected function:

-{{< highlight gdscript >}}
-func _on_signal(msg: Dictionary) -> void:
-  match msg:
-    {"dialog_visible": var dialog_visible}:
-      # call appropriate function when dialog changes visibility
-    {"quest_successful": true, "quest": var quest, "reward": var reward}:
-      # call functio to use reward of given quest when quest successful
-      # maybe play some happy animation on Party members
-    {"quest_canceled_reason": var quest_canceled_reason}:
-      # do something when quest was canceled
-    {"encounter": var encounter}:
-      # do something like play a wave animation when a specific encounter is given
-    _:
-      # default reaction when none of the above happens
-{{< / highlight >}}

-Using the `match` keyword this way we mitigate some of the negative effects of not being able to use the static type system, even though there's still some risk involved since Godot can't know the types of the variables stored inside the `Dictionary`: `dialog_visible`, `quest`, etc. So they could potentially be `null` or an incorrect type if we're not careful.

-On the other hand, doing this limits the entry points for triggering behavior that changes the internal state and this is the main benefit.

 ## Events bus: Observer pattern for Godot

 *Thanks to Ombarus for sharing this design pattern.
 He presented it in [a devlog video](https://www.youtube.com/watch?v=fyh2ZjAFMZM) on his YouTube channel.*

 Maintaining signal connections isn't the easiest, especially when declaring connections via code.
 Godot 3.1 doesn't offer any visual cues for signals connected through code as opposed to signals connected with the editor.
 There are different advantages to connecting signals through the editor or via code.

 ### Connecting signals through the editor's node tab